y0ung4my/music-teacher-app/capstone-proposal.md

 ## Project's Purpose or Goal:
 A web application that tracks scheduling, billing, and other client information for appointment based services, like music lessons.

+### As a user, I should:
+- see each student's name, email, phone number, family relationships, and weekly lesson time slot
+- get the schedule for each student
+- see billing history for each student

 List the absolute minimum features the project requires to meet this purpose or goal:
 - **Client Info**: Student Name, Phone, Email, Address, Weekly Lesson time
 - **Schedule Page**: Shows appointments by client name